ycabrera90/FavoriteMovies---APj/README.md

-# SHARE A PLACE
+# FAVORITE MOVIES

 ## DESCRIPTION

-It is a small web application for academic use that shows work with Google APIs.
+It is a small web application for academic use that shows work with DOM Elements.

 ## Serve App